kiero/dotfiles/README.md

 * [Zach Holman](https://zachholman.com) and his [dotfiles repository](https://github.com/holman/dotfiles) for topical structure approach and linking scripts
 * [Mathias Bynens](https://mathiasbynens.be/) and his [dotfiles repository](https://github.com/mathiasbynens/dotfiles) for macOS defaults settings script

+## License

+Kiero's dotfiles are available under the MIT license.
+See the LICENSE.txt file for more info.